jackyzha0/jackyzha0.github.io/content/thoughts/Hold the Fries.md

 "You are treating time spent with me like some sort of fucking charity. *Oh I'll go spend some time with poor old Shauney so I can rub it in his face how successful and cool I am*"

 "-that really wasn't my intention!"
 Cassidy butted in, her voice faltering.
-"I just wanted to catch up with old times."
+"I just wanted to catch up like old times."

 "Old times are old times.
 They're gone.
 You shouldn't dig them up.
 They're just going to make you feel sad.
 And you don't need that, do you?
 You're happy now.
 You have no problems.
 You're doing great."
 Shaun said, staring at the empty plates.